dustinblackman/Championify/CONTRIBUTE.md

 __Rules__

+- New features must be discussed in an issue first before a PR.
+This prevents wasting anyones time.
 - Must pass all tests. `npm test`
 - Must write tests for all new functions (look at current tests for examples, still a WIP).
 - Functions must be camel cased. `downloadStuff()`